 because if you're brand new to this genre and you read my list in the order you'll go on a grand tour of science fiction and then when you're finished you'll be ready to dive in much deeper you don't want 16 entry-level science fiction books you want to progress as you go if you've read any of these books then simply read the next one on the list or try one of the alternatives that I'll talk about.

-Here we recommend The 16 Best Science Fiction Books for Beginners to Read in 2022.
+Here we recommend The 16 Best Science Fiction Books for Beginners in 2023.

 16. Dark Matter: A Novel

-This book is for readers that are fans of Christopher Nolan and I went with the dark matter by blake crouch in a dark matter a man gets abducted and when he wakes up the world at first appears to be the same but then his wife isn't his wife his son was never born and instead of a college professor, he is a celebrated physicist.
+This book is for readers who are fans of Christopher Nolan and I went with The Dark Matter by Blake Crouch in a dark matter a man gets abducted and when he wakes up the world at first appears to be the same but then his wife isn't his wife his son was never born and instead of a college professor, he is a celebrated physicist.

 15. Ender's Game